Magdoll/SQANTI2/README.md

 $ python setup.py install
 ```

+No installation for SQANTI2 itself is required.
+The scripts can be run directly.

 ## Running SQANTI2

 Activate the Anaconda environment.
 Make sure minimap2 works.
 Add `cDNA_Cupcake/sequence` to `$PYTHONPATH`.